Is there a natural way to get high?

 - Falling in love may cause the release of excess serotonin and other neurotransmitters, thus contributing to that (somewhat fleeting) state of bliss.
 The world could always use some more love.

-The above are commonly documented methods to get high naturally.
+These are just some of the commonly documented methods to get high naturally.
 Please note that what works wonders for one may not work the same for you.
 Other possibilities may involve art, nature, spending time with other people, taking care of yourself, learning, traveling, altruistic endeavors, and spirituality, among many other activities and experiences.
 Honestly, your imagination's the limit to achieving natural highs.
 The pursuit of happiness and highs itself may be the greatest high of all!Alice!